aptitude purge '~o'

 discussion that I realised I should be checking processes

-started by me, rather that than those started by systemd
+started by me, rather that than those started by systemd.

-After logging out of X, ps
+After logging out of X, ps revealed that, in addition

-to bash
+to bash and ps, audacious was

 still running in the background.
-Audacious
+Audacious is the

 music player I use.
 A few experiments showed that if

-was started in the X session, but was not
+audacious was started in the X session, but was not

 used to play music, it would survive the X logout.
 If music was

-was killed on X logout.
+played, audacious was killed on X logout.

-does not respond to the SIGTERM
+Audacious does not respond to the SIGTERM

-, hence the 90s timeout, at which point
+sent by systemd, hence the 90s timeout, at which point

-.
+systemd sends SIGKILL.
 I suspect this is

-, although the window manager,
+a defect in audacious, although the window manager,

-, might also be involved.
+xfce, might also be involved.